-At the Davis Ranch North and South Wells, pressure transducers have been installed to record well head levels.
+At the Davis Ranch North and South Wells, pressure transducers had been installed to record well head levels.
 A small change in head in these wells (e.g. hundredths of a foot) will result in increased or decreased flow.
 A flow metering system consisting of a trapezoidal flume and stilling well with a data-logging pressure transducer was also installed (Davis Ranch South Flow) in the PVC outflow pipe.

 In July 2015, a water supply pump was installed in the Davis Ranch South Well diverting water either to the pond or a holding tank.
 Monthly manual flow measurements are no longer recorded at the Davis Ranch South Flow flume as the data is no longer required by the ICWD.
 In September 2017 the transducer in the South Well stopped working and was not replaced.
-In January 2020 the transducer in the North Well stopped working and was not replaced at approved by ICWD.
+In January 2020 the transducer in the North Well stopped working and was not replaced as approved by ICWD.
+In May 2021, a water supply pump was installed in the Davis Ranch North Well, thus depth-to-water can no longer be measured at this location.